ibm-cloud-docs/watson-assistant/web-chat-customize.md

 Customizing the home screen
 :   You can customize what is displayed in the home screen.
 For more information, see [Customizing the home screen](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-home-screen).

-Customizing the conversation
+Intercept and modify incoming or outgoing messages
-:   You can modify the information that is sent and received between the web chat and the assistant, and customize how assistant responses are displayed in the web chat.
-For more information, see [Customizing the conversation](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-conversation).
+:   By [subscribing to events](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#summary){: external}, your code can intercept messages that are sent and received between the customer and the assistant, and even modify their content.

+    Subscribe to the [`pre:receive`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#prereceive){: external} event if you want to intercept a customer's message before it is sent to the assistant.
+For example, you might want to remove personally identifiable information from the message text or add context variables to the message payload.

+    Subscribe to the [`pre:send`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#presend){: external} event if you want to intercept an incoming response from the assistant before it is shown to the customer.
+For example, you might want to add formatting, links, or other elements that are specific to the web chat.

+Rendering custom response types
+:   If your assistant sends specialized responses using a custom (`user_defined`) response type, you can implement a custom view to display these responses in the web chat window.
+For a tutorial that shows how to do this, see **?????**.

 Customizing the look of the web chat
 :   You can customize the style and appearance of the web chat beyond the options that are available from the **Style** tab in the web chat settings.
 For more information, see [Customizing the look of the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-look).